 Always supervise your Frenchie near water.
 French Bulldogs can not swim for long periods of time.
 They can tread water but only for a brief time.
 If you want your Frenchie to play in the water, use a baby play pool with 2-4 inches of water.

 Like all brachycephalic dog breeds, French Bulldogs have difficulty breathing during hot and humid weather.
 They can easily "overheat" and are susceptible to heat exhaustion due to their thick undercoat.
 Make sure not to take your Frenchie on long, extensive hikes.
 They prefer short brisk walks.

 Locate a Veterinarian that specializes in French Bulldog care.
 Some vets may simply just not know that brachycephalic breeds (flat-faced breeds) have special needs and there are certain medications that should not be administered to French Bulldogs.

 "NO! - NO'S!

-Cooked real bones of any kind, as these can splinter and break into small fragments that can damage the digestive tract over time or pose a choking hazard.
+Cooked real bones of any kind, like these, can splinter and break into small fragments that can damage the digestive tract over time or pose a choking hazard.

 Thin latex rubbery toys as they can easily chew these into pieces that can be swallowed (the squeakers inside swallowed as well).